|© 2007 - 2018 P.Missin - Details||👍 Support This Site|

 John Sebastian Jr is well known as the founder of the band Lovin' Spoonful, a featured performer at the legendary Woodstock Festival, the composer and singer of the "Welcome Back, Kotter" theme and guest harmonica player on "Roadhouse Blues" by The Doors.
-Slightly less well known, but no less respected by harmonica cognoscenti, is his father John Sebastian Sr, one of the first true virtuosi of the chromatic harmonica.
-However, on this disk he is demonstrating some utterly basic techniques on the 10-hole diatonic.
-I'm not sure of the date of this one, but as it's on Schirmer Records (Green Seal 7509), it's probably from the 1940s or early 50s.
+Slightly less well known by the general public, but no less respected by harmonica cognoscenti, is his father John Sebastian Sr, one of the first true virtuosi of the chromatic harmonica.
+However, on these recordings he is demonstrating some utterly basic techniques on the 10-hole diatonic.
+Recorded around 1940 and released by Schirmer Records as Green Seal 7509 and 7510, they were part of a kit that also included a harmonica and some printed instructions, all for the princely sum of $2.
 Unless you've never played a harmonica before in your life, you're probably not going to learn much from this one, but I present it as an item of historical interest:

 Willie Hood, better known as Rhythm Willie, is one of my favorite harmonica players.
 There are other pages on this site where I write about him in more depth (here, here and here), so here I will just share a couple of classic Rhythm Willie performances.
 First is a track that Willie recorded in 1947 with the Earl Bostic Orchestra: